Nemocas/AbstractAlgebra.jl/docs/src/series.md

 characteristic(R::SeriesRing)
 ```

 Return the characteristic of the given series ring.
+If the characteristic is
+not known, an exception is raised.

 ## Series functions